Habtamu-ai/School_District_Analysis/README.md

 ![Thomas_Grade_9th_removed](https://user-images.githubusercontent.com/78656720/111785702-50acbd00-8893-11eb-9155-3f570d1d5234.png)

 ### Second, we created the following metrics;
-   ### The district summary
+   1.The district summary
-   ### The school summary
+   2.The school summary
-   ### The top 5 and bottom 5 performing schools, based on the overall passing rate
-   ### The average math score for each grade level from each school
-   ### The average reading score for each grade level from each school
-   ### The scores by school spending per student, by school size, and by school type
+   3.The top 5 and bottom 5 performing schools, based on the overall passing rate 4.The average math score for each grade level from each school 5.The average reading score for each grade level from each school 6.The scores by school spending per student, by school size, and by school type